EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.splane_rms_norm

 splane_rms_norm function   Given a deflection field of a lens, and the images position, calculate the sources position.
-The program calculates the rms of the sources
+The program calculates the rms of the sources position in the source plane.